rtucker1/TrilogyDemo/LessonPlan.md

 When an attacker compromises a computer, they directly control that machine.
 Throughout the cyber kill chain, an attacker will compromise several machines, which means several machines are then communicating with that single attacking machine.
 This is know as 'command and control'.

-In a traditional C2 architecture, multiple compromised machines, also known as "zombies", communicate with a single C2 'framework', hosted on a machine.
+Explain to students that we will discuss two things: C2 Architecture and C2 frameworks.

+- C2 architecture is made up of two things: the C2 server and the C2's agents.
+An "Agent" is just the payload that is run on the machine in order to open up a connection back to the C2 server.
+C2 Architecture is how the C2 server is setup and how the agent communicates back to the C2 server.

+- A C2 framework is the actual program that controls the agents on the compromised machine.
+There are various types of C2 frameworks that we will learn about, but for this class our C2 framework will be Metasploit.

+In order to compromise a machine, the C2 agent needs to be run on it.

+- C2 agent is the malicious payload that is run on the target machine and ultimately is what is used to communicate back to the C2 server.
+Most C2 frameworks have an option to generate an agent.

+Once the machine has the C2's agent running on it, it is now compromised and sometimes referred to as a "zombie".
+Multiple zombies form a "botnet".
+These compromised machines are then controlled through that single C2 server.

-- C2 architecture has evolved signficiantly over the past decade so that the true C2 server is concealed through various methods, instead of a direct Server -> Host architecture.
+Note: C2 architecture has evolved signficiantly over the past decade so that the true C2 server is concealed through various methods, instead of a direct Server -> Host architecture.
+For this class, we will focus on the direct architecture.

-- In order to communicate back to the C2 server, the compromised machine must run an 'agent', which typically is a malicious executable or code that runs on the target machine.

-- Most C2 frameworks support multiple different ways of connectivity, also known as "channels".
+- Most C2 frameworks support multiple different ways of how the agent communicates back with the server, also known as "channels".

 A compromised host can communicate using either a single channel or several channels over various protocols.
 Some of these protocols include